 The best policy for those lacking livers of steel is to politely refuse in the first place, perhaps making something up on health reasons.
 This will not be popular but it sets the tone and will be respected.
 If you start drinking, then you will be expected to continue to the dregs of the bottle … and then maybe another.

 The outward face of women in the country – both Kyrgyz and Russian – is one of self-confidence, independence and even feistiness.
 Even if this is not really an accurate picture, women travellers face no particular dangers in Kyrgyzstan.
-Sexual harassment is thankfully rare but, even though Kyrgyzstan is far from being a strictly Islamic regime, it is still unwise to dress scantily and in a provocative manner, despite the many young Russian women in the cities who do just that.
+Sexual harassment is thankfully rare but, even though Kyrgyzstan is far from being a strictly Islamic regime, it is still unwise or insensitive to dress scantily and in a provocative manner, despite the many young Russian women in the cities who do just that.

 Travellers with a disability

 Apart from a few concessions in the capital, Kyrgyzstan has almost nothing in the way of facilities for disabled travellers.
 Exploring even Bishkek in a wheelchair would prove to be a challenge given the lack of ramps and poor condition of the pavements.
 On a more positive note, the majority of restaurants are ground-floor based, which is a slight advantage, and Bishkek’s top hotels at least have ramps and reliable lifts.
 However, outside of the capital it would be unwise to expect any facilities whatsoever.
 For those disabled travellers planning to visit Kyrgyzstan, hiring private transport and a guide through one of the agencies listed here is a virtual necessity.